google/benchmark/README.md

 benchmark tests to be registered programmatically.

 Additionally `RegisterBenchmark` allows any callable object to be registered as a benchmark.
 Including capturing lambdas and function objects.
-This allows the creation

 For Example:
 ```c++